bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-5-casting.rst

        }
    }

-For ``double`` values, computers allot a larger amount of memory.
 Computers allot a specified amount of memory to store data based on the data type.
-If an expression would evaluate to a double that is more precise than can be stored in the allotted amount of memory, a round-off error occurs.
-The result will be rounded to the representable value in the range.
+For ``double`` values, computers allot twice as much memory than for ``int``\ s—8 bytes rather than 4.
+However it's still possible that an expression would evaluate to a mathematical value that requires more precision than can be stored in even 8 bytes.
+In that case a round-off error occurs and the result is rounded to the nearest ``double`` representable in 8 bytes.
 For example, repeating decimals like 0.3333333333333333 will be cut off after 15 digits.
-To avoid round-off errors, you can choose to round the result to a specified number of digits after the decimal point or to an int value.
+To avoid round-off errors, you can choose to round the result to a specified number of digits after the decimal point or to an ``int`` value.

 .. index::
    pair: double; precision format